eceo-epfl/earth-extractor/README.md

 pip install poetry
 ```

-Then install the package with:
+Then clone the repository and install the package dependencies with:

 ```bash
 git clone https://github.com/eceo-epfl/earth-extractor